Add Automation Actions

 Red Canary’s Microsoft Teams integration allows Teams messages to be created as part of an automation playbook.

-Configure Teams to accept an incoming webhook
+Configure Teams to accept an incoming webhook or workflow URL

-2. Copy the resulting webhook URL.
+2. Copy the resulting webhook URL or Workflow URL.

 Add a Teams notification to an automation playbook